Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Overall however, Wix wins.
 It gives you a lot more features than GoDaddy in a host of key areas — especially ecommerce — and will be the more professional solution for most.
 With GoDaddy, the features on offer are firmly geared towards beginners (which will of course suit some users better).

-As ever, we encourage you to make your own mind up — you can try Wix for free here, and GoDaddy here.
+As ever, we encourage you to make your own mind up by trying both platforms out yourself — you can try Wix for free here, and GoDaddy here.

 I’ll leave with you’ll find a summary of why you want to might choose one of these products over the other — do leave any queries or feedback on this comparison in the comments section below!